Liamcrazy10/FN_BLITZ/README.md

    We forgot to mention adding environmental variable paths in the video.
 Make sure to do this part!

 3. **Get Support If You're Stumped** 🤔
-   If you ever feel lost, you can always `@Wonder` your questions in our [Discord 💬](https://discord.gg/rootkitorg).
-Wonder is here to help!
+   If you ever feel lost, dm me on discord

 4. **Install Cupy**
     Run the following `pip install cupy-cuda11x`